CrayLabs/SmartSim/doc/orchestrator.rst

 Initialize the Clients
 ^^^^^^^^^^^^^^^^^^^^^^
-To establish a connection with each databases, we need to initialize a new SmartRedis client for each ``Orchestrator``.
+To establish a connection with each database, we need to initialize a new SmartRedis client for each ``Orchestrator``.

 Step 1: Initialize ConfigOptions
 """"""""""""""""""""""""""""""""
-Since we are launching multiple databases within the experiment, when initializing a client in the application, the SmartRedis ``ConfigOptions`` object is required.
+Since we are launching multiple databases within the experiment, the SmartRedis ``ConfigOptions`` object is required when initializing a client in the application.
-We create two ``ConfigOptions`` instances through the ``ConfigOptions.create_from_environment()`` function, one instance per launched Orchestrator.
+We use the ``ConfigOptions.create_from_environment()`` function to create three instances of ``ConfigOptions``, with one instance associated with each launched ``Orchestrator``.
-Most importantly, the ``create_from_environment()`` function requires specifying the unique database identifier argument named `db_identifier`.
+Most importantly, to associate each launched Orch to a ConfigOptions object, the ``create_from_environment()`` function requires specifying the unique database identifier argument named `db_identifier`.
 The `db_identifier` argument serves as a unique identifier for each database launched, guiding SmartSim in assigning clients to their respective databases.